grrr-amsterdam/cookie-consent/README.md

 });
 ```

-To make the module globally available, simply add it as a global after the instance been created:
+To make the instance globally available (for instance to add event listeners elsewhere), add it as a global after the instance has been created:

 ```js
 const cookieConsent = new CookieConsent();